Born: November 18, 1898

 In 1951, Davey was enshrined in the National Soccer Hall of Fame.
 He was a member of the hall’s second class, entering with Harold Brittan, William Fryer, Johnny McGuire, Pete Renzulli and Thomas Swords.
 Davey was a familiar face at soccer games in Kearny in the 1950s and 1960s.
 He called Kearny home his entire life and died there in 1970 and the age of 71.

 Davey's children and grandchildren all played soccer, but the apple fell closest to the tree in the following generation.
-His great-grandson, Ethan Decker,was a prep standout at Pennington for coach Chad Bridges and fielded several scholarship offers from top NCAA programs before selecting UConn.
-The 5'11" forward blossomed during his sophomore year in 2014 andwill almost certainly move on to the field for an MLS team after graduation.
+His great-grandson, Ethan Decker (left),was a prep standout at Pennington for coach Chad Bridges and fielded several scholarship offers from top NCAA programs before selecting UConn.
+The 5'11" forward blossomed during his sophomore year in 2014 and later transferred to Rutgers.
+He began his pro career in 2018 in the United Soccer league.